-Jason Farman is an Associate Professor in the Department of American Studies and the Director of the Design Cultures & Creativity Program in the Honors College.
-He is also a faculty member with the Human-Computer Interaction Lab.
-He is author of the book Mobile Interface Theory: Embodied Space and Locative Media (Routledge, 2012 — winner of the Book of the Year Award from the Association of Internet Researchers).
-He is the editor of the books The Mobile Story: Narrative Practices with Locative Technologies (Routledge, 2014) and Foundations of Mobile Media Studies: Essential Texts on the Formation of a Field (Routledge, 2016).
-He is currently writing a book Waiting for Word, which will be published by Yale University Press in 2017.
-He has published scholarly articles on such topics as mobile technologies, the history of technology, digital maps and cultural geography, locative and site-specific art, videogames, digital storytelling, performance art, social media, and surveillance.
-Farman has been a contributing author for The Atlantic, Atlas Obscura, and The Chronicle of Higher Education.
-He has been interviewed on NPR’s Marketplace and has been a frequent media expert on how technology is transforming culture for ABC News, the Associated Press, the Christian Science Monitor, the Baltimore Sun, and the Denver Post, among others.
-He received his Ph.D. from UCLA’s School of Theater, Film, and Television.
+Jason Farman is a Professor at University of Maryland, College Park in the Department of American Studies and the Director of the Design Cultures & Creativity Program.
+He is also a faculty member with the Human-Computer Interaction Lab (HCIL) and a Faculty Associate with Harvard University’s Berkman Klein Center for Internet & Society.
+He is author of the books Delayed Response: The Art of Waiting from the Ancient to the Instant World (Yale University Press, 2018) and Mobile Interface Theory: Embodied Space and Locative Media (Routledge, 2012 — winner of the 2012 Book of the Year Award from the Association of Internet Researchers).
+He has edited two collections: The Mobile Story: Narrative Practices with Locative Technologies (2014) and Foundations of Mobile Media Studies: Essential Texts on the Formation of a Field (2016).
+He has published scholarly articles on such topics as mobile technologies, Google maps, social media, videogames, digital storytelling, digital performance art, and surveillance.
+Farman has been a contributing author for The Atlantic , Atlas Obscura, Real Life Magazine, and The Chronicle of Higher Education.
+He has also been interviewed on NPR, the Australian Broadcasting Corporation, the Associated Press, the Christian Science Monitor, the Baltimore Sun, the Denver Post, among others.
+He received his Ph.D. in Digital Media and Performance Studies from the University of California, Los Angeles..

 - Digital Media